Abel Raises Cain (2005)

 dir.
 John Alan Schwartz

 The most notorious shockumentary of all time, its death exposé begins in a morgue.
 Then covers tribal cannibalism.
 After seal clubbing, dogfights, and slaughterhouses, it’s a relief to see animals killing humans for a while.
 L.A. coroner Thomas Noguchi is interviewed next.
 Nuclear war is pondered to the song “Jesus Doesn’t Live Here Anymore.”
 Schwartz directed Faces and four sequels under the name Conan LeCilaine.
 It’s narrated by Dr. Frances B. Gross a/k/a Michael Carr whose glasses are always crooked.
 Bonus interviews reveal many scenes were real but supplemented with recreated close-ups.
 I’m told by young people that Faces still serves as a rite of passage.
 It was on Gorgon Video when I first saw it as a teen and I never forgot the tourists in a South Asian restaurant killing a monkey and eating its brains!
 Hard to believe it’s now a Special Edition Blu-ray.
-Netflix disappointed me when it pulled Faces and its sequels.
+It and its sequels were even available for a while via Netflix.

 Fast, Cheap, and Out of Control (1997)